Judy Smith

 Judy A. Smith (born October 27, 1958) is an American crisis manager, lawyer, author, and television producer.
 She is known as the founder, president, and CEO of the crisis management firm Smith & Company.
 Her work in crisis management is the inspiration for the ABC television series Scandal.

 Early life and education

 Smith was born on October 27, 1958, in Washington, D.C.
 She attended St. Francis de Sales Elementary School and the Academy of Notre Dame.
-Following high school, she attended Boston University and graduated with a Bachelor of Science degree in Public relations.
+Following high school, she attended Boston University and graduated with a Bachelor of Science degree in public relations.
 She later enrolled at American University and graduated with a J.D. degree from the American University Washington College of Law.
-She was the first African-American woman to serve as executive editor of American University Law review.
-In May 2013, Smith delivered the Commencement Address to the Boston University College of Communication Class of 2013, alongside the Commencement Student Speaker Cody Brotter.
+She was the first African-American woman to serve as executive editor of the American University Law review.
+In May 2013, Smith delivered the commencement address to the Boston University College of Communication Class of 2013, alongside the commencement student speaker, Cody Brotter.
 On July 10, 2016, Smith became an honorary member of Alpha Kappa Alpha.
 She is married to Bill Boulware.